 What is a hash?
 And how does it work on the blockchain?

-The blockchain is considered an incredibly secure technology.
+is considered an incredibly secure technology.
 As such, there is also virtually no chance that anyone can change past data, thus preventing double spending.
 The fact that this is possible is partly because the data on a blockchain is hashed.

 We can therefore say that hashing is the key to the reliability of the blockchain.
 But how does it actually work?